ReflectionHLE/ReflectionHLE/notes-restoration.md

 which is used to let the preprocessor define a few macros used in the original codebase (like UPLOAD for the Apogee shareware release).
-- This macro is separately added via a command line argument to the assembler for ID_VL_A.ASM and ID_VH_A.ASM, though, since the global project setting doesn't seem to apply to ASM files.
-These two ASM files do include a new VERSION.EQU file now.
+- This macro is separately added via a command line argument to the assembler for ID_VH_A.ASM and ID_VL_A.ASM, though.
+For S3DNA, the same is also done for ID_SD_A.ASM, WHACK_A.ASM and WL_DR_A.ASM.
+For all files, the reason is that the global project setting doesn't seem to apply to ASM files.
+These few ASM files do include a new VERSION.EQU file now.
 No such change was done for any of the other ASM files because there's no need.
 - A few chunks of WL_ACT2.C are relocated into the following three files, which are "#included" from WL_ACT2.C: WL_FPROJ.C, WL_FSMOK.C, WL_SROCK.C.
 This is done since the exact location of each such chunk in WL_ACT2.C